 CSAWS can assist schools in making sometimes difficult decisions around safeguarding - offering advice and assistance in making referrals and talking to children, parents and families affected.
 Schools are able to access expert advice in-between scheduled AWO school visits via phone contact or email at any time.

-We offer a range of specific safeguarding interventions including home visits, Safe and Well checks, professional staff supervision (see more about this on our Supervision page), advice and guidance, whole school child protection training (see more about this on our Training page).
+We offer a range of specific safeguarding interventions including home visits, professional staff supervision (see more about this on our Supervision page), advice and guidance, whole school child protection training (see more about this on our Training page).
 We work in a coordinated way undertaking CAF and Early Help assessments where appropriate to ensure that children and families' needs are identified and appropriate services engaged.

 CSAWS staff follow General Data Protection Regulation (GDPR) and Data Protection Act 2018 and information sharing guidance to ensure our information is shared appropriately and stored securely.